seanlowcy77/My-Module-List/client/README.md

 ## 4. MVC Architecture Pattern

 ![MVC Wiki](https://upload.wikimedia.org/wikipedia/commons/thumb/a/a0/MVC-Process.svg/400px-MVC-Process.svg.png)

-This application uses the MVC architecture.
+This application uses the Model-View-Controller architecture.
 The various components in the application serve as the `Controller` in updating the `Model` / backend.
 Firstly a user interacts with these components - adding, deleting or updating modules.
 The `Controller` (components) then send these requests to the backend (The `Model`) - The `Model` / the backend of the application is responsible for storing the list of modules.
 The `Model` then updates the `View` for the user - in this case the list of modules.

 ## Things to Note